xiix0/scam/README.md

-There is a fly on your nose.
+An avocado-tone refrigerator would look good on your resume.